What developers should know about security with Troy Hunt

-What should engineers.
-No. About, you know, software engineers know about data breaches, data privacy, security.
-So what, what should they know apart from, you know, very common things like sequel injection, cross site scripting, maybe failure to restrict access as indication and session management problems.
+What should engineers know about, you know, software engineers know about data breaches, data privacy, security.
+So what, what should they know apart from, you know, very common things like SQL injection, cross site scripting, maybe failure to restrict access authentication and session management problems.

 Those are the things that come to my mind.
 But is there something else?
 What are the fundamentals that engineers should know.
 Well,

-The open web application security project, they’re a not for profit organization and they produce a whole heap of really useful material and.
-They produce roughly every three years.
-A document called the top 10 web application security risks, and I just brought up on the screen, sir, I remembered the right order of them, but there are things like injection such as sequel injection, broken authentication, lots of ways you can screw up authentication, XML, external entities, sensitive data exposure, broken access control, security, misconfiguration, cross site scripting, insecurity, serialization using component with nine vulnerabilities and insufficient logging and monitoring.
+The open web application security project, they're a not for profit organization and they produce a whole heap of really useful material and.
+They produce roughly every three years a document called the top 10 web application security risks, and I just brought up on the screen, so I remembered the right order of them, but there are things like injection such as SQL injection, broken authentication, lots of ways you can screw up authentication, XML, external entities, sensitive data exposure, broken access control, security misconfiguration, cross site scripting, insecurity to serialization, using component with known vulnerabilities and insufficient logging and monitoring.

-And.
-All of these vulnerabilities have really, really good explanations from that quite critically are actually targeted at software engineers.
-So the targeted at the people building software, they’re not written by security people for security people, and that’s a massive, massive difference because there’s so much material out there that just doesn’t speak the language of people who are actually building the apps.
+And all of these vulnerabilities have really, really good explanations from OWOS quite critically are actually targeted at software engineers.
+So the targeted at the people building software, they're not written by security people for security people, and that's a massive, massive difference because there's so much material out there that just doesn't speak the language of people who are actually building the apps.

 Michaela: [00:23:21] Yeah, I think so too.
-I know that doc, Amanda, and I use it actually in my country of workshops to touch under.
-The area of security reviews and code areas with some, you know, security perspective.
+I know that document, and I use it actually in my cod review workshops to touch on the area of security reviews and code reviews with some, you know, security perspective.
 But you know, what happens very often is that I get some pushback from software engineers.
-They’d say, well, you know, it’s really interesting, but I don’t, I’m not in charge for that.
+They'd say, well, you know, it's really interesting, but I don't, I'm not in charge for that.

-I’m not responsible.
-That’s handled somewhere else.
+I'm not responsible.
+That's handled somewhere else.
 Or, you know.
-This is only relevant, but I would access user data, which I don’t.
+This is only relevant when I would access user data, which I don't.
 And then if you, you know, dig it a little bit deeper.
-We understand that we are accessing these data quite often, but what do you think about this mindset?
+We understand that we are accessing user data quite often, but what do you think about this mindset?
 Is that something that you encounter as well?

-And how, how, how do you handle that in, in Europe, in your workshop that are really focused on security?
+And how, how, how do you handle that in your workshop that are really focused on security?

-Troy: [00:24:07] Well, firstly, I’ve got a special place and have I been paying for these people?
-I’ve got, I’ve got a lot of cloud space.
-Yeah, I’m, I’m fine.
-If people want to have that edge, Hey look, I’ve made a complete career out of people having that attitude.
+Troy: [00:24:07] Well, firstly, I've got a special place in HaveIBeenPwned for these people.
+I've got, I've got a lot of cloud space.
+Yeah, I'm, I'm fine.
+If people want to have that attitude, Hey look, I've made a complete career out of people having that attitude.

 So yeah, I don't, I don't want to sort of kill my own job, but yeah, most seriously, I think that.
 There's a couple of issues there.
 So one of them is that just really demonstrates complacency.
 So a view that this just simply won't happen to us, or it's just not a serious problem.
 And it generally, when complacency is the issue, generally takes a serious data breach for, for something to change.

-I also think that there’s a little bit of a, uh, not my problem attitude there.
-And I’ve certainly seen cases where developers will say, look, there’s this, there’s what the security team does.
-I, I do the developing security tenders to security things.
+I also think that there's a little bit of a, uh, not my problem attitude there.
+And I've certainly seen cases where developers will say, look, there's this, there's what the security team does.
+I, I do the developing and the security team does security things.
 And really, security is a shared responsibility.
-We’ve got to get this right.
+We've got to get this right.

-As a collective whole, we can’t just say chocolate over the fence and someone else deals with it.
-And the third thing I think is really relevant here as well is that security doesn’t necessarily have to be an impost.
-It doesn’t have to be time consuming.
-It doesn’t have to be costly.
-And if you look at something like sequel injection, that the difference in effort and costs between building code, which is resilient to sequel injection versus vulnerable to sequel injection.
+As a collective whole, we can't just say chuck it over the fence and someone else deals with it.
+And the third thing I think is really relevant here as well is that security doesn't necessarily have to be an impost.
+It doesn't have to be time consuming.
+It doesn't have to be costly.
+And if you look at something like SQL injection, that the difference in effort and costs between building code, which is resilient to SQL injection versus vulnerable to sequel injection.

-It’s the same.
+It's the same.
 It is literally the same.
-There’s absolutely no difference in the F. and in fact, I would argue that there are used cases.
-We’re building resilience.
-Sequel injection code is actually more efficient if you’re using object relational mappers or something like that.
-So I, I just don’t see any good practical reason to have that attitude.
+There's absolutely no difference in the effort and in fact, I would argue that there are use cases where building resilient SQL injection code is actually more efficient if you're using object relational mappers or something like that.
+So I, I just don't see any good practical reason to have that attitude.

 I only see ignorance.

 Michaela: [00:25:48] Yeah.
-Yeah, that’s true.
-So I was thinking also about dev ops and now also dev sec ops, and it’s more and more under ice.
-Do you think that that’s also one of the reasons why people have to know more about security than ever before, or does it stay the same?
-It’s just a different mindset.
+Yeah, that's true.
+So I was thinking also about devops and now also dev-sec-ops, and it's more and more on the rise.
+Do you think that that's also one of the reasons why people have to know more about security than ever before, or does it stay the same?
+It's just a different mindset.